Samrat Prithviraj: Development

 Samrat Prithviraj is primarily based on Prithviraj Raso, a Braj language epic poem about the life of Prithviraj Chauhan, a king from the Chahamana dynasty.
 Chandraprakash Dwivedi had completed script for Prithviraj in 2010, and his first choice for Prithviraj's role was Sunny Deol, with Aishwarya Rai as Sanyogita.
 However, due to Deol's date issues and no production house interest, he left the project and it was almost shelved, but Dwivedi wanted to still make Prithviraj and after struggling for many years in finding a producer to come on board for him, Yash Raj Films offered to produce the film in 2018, thus reviving the film.

 In March 2019, Akshay Kumar confirmed that he had been persuaded to star as Prithviraj.
 The film's official announcement was made on Kumar's 52nd birthday (9 September 2019), with a motion poster released on social media.

 Casting

 It was rumoured before the announcement of the film that Sanjay Dutt would be joining a film with Akshay Kumar.
 In September 2019, after the announcement of the film, Dutt confirmed that he would be joining Prithviraj.
 Manav Vij was cast for the role Mohammed Ghori.
 In November 2019, Manushi Chhillar was confirmed to play the role of Sanyogita, Prithviraj's love interest, making her Bollywood debut and replacing Rai.
 Later, Sonu Sood and Sakshi Tanwar also joined the cast.
-It also stars Lalit Tiwari, Ajoy Chakraborty and Govind Pandey in supporting roles.